rkotze/rkotze.github.io/_posts/2019-12-09-mock-react-hooks-unit-testing.md

 ### Thoughts on Test Doubles

-Test Doubles are helpful tool in <abbr title="Test-driven development">TDD</abbr> and enabling you to better design your code.
+Test Doubles are helpful tools in <abbr title="Test-driven development">TDD</abbr> and enabling you to better design your code.
 However, it is possible to mock too much which might make your tests fragile and unreliable.
-A general rule I like to follow is to mock only the edges of your app and these are points of contact which deal with external services/libraries.
+A general rule I like to follow is to mock only the edges of your app and these are the points of contact which deal with external services/libraries.
 To provide a bit more context to mocking read this post about [mocking is a code smell](https://medium.com/javascript-scene/mocking-is-a-code-smell-944a70c90a6a){:target="\_blank" rel="noopener"}.

 ### Summary